Great Stella Manual

 Cut/Uncut Edges Mode

-Menu item: "Selection->Mouse Selection Mode->Cut/Uncut Edges"
+Menu item: "Selection→Mouse Selection Mode→Cut/Uncut Edges"

 If you don't like the net created, you can force the program to cut certain edges.
 This makes it rebuild the nets, connecting different faces together instead.
-All edges of the selected type are cut/uncut at once.
-Nothing is really ever "glued", just either forced as a cut or not.

 Measurement Mode

-Menu item: "Selection->Mouse Selection Mode->Measurement Mode"
+Menu item: "Selection→Mouse Selection Mode→Measurement Mode"

 Note, in the base or dual view, you may only click on true vertices of the model, not virtual ones caused by intersecting faces, unless you turn on display of stellation vertices (see Showing Vertices and Edges).
 You may also click on points in the stellation diagram.